 I have been to several conventions, classes and Henna meetups where I discovered my love of Moroccan Henna design, which is now my specialty.
 I also take elements from Indian, Arabic, and my love of all things celestial and alchemical to create my own fusion designs.
 My newest and most satisfying challenge has been what I call ‘tiny Moroccans’ usually done on children between the ages of 6 and 10.

 I feel beautiful and exotic when I wear it.
-I use the symbolism of the Henna designs to enrich, remind and teach and I enjoy helping others discover their special symbolism.
+I use the symbolism of the Henna designs to set intentions, enrich, remind and teach.
+I enjoy helping others discover their special symbolism.
 I mix Henna ceremoniously.
 I capitalize the word ‘Henna’ as I do the word ‘Earth’ for I feel both are sacred.
-I show the Earth Mother my respect as best as I can by reusing and recycling when possible and keeping my waste to a minimum.
-I perform my service in an eco-friendly manner while still holding to high standards of hygiene.

 While I will always feel there is more and more to learn about Henna, its traditions and design.
 I am so thankful there are so many around that allow me to learn from them and to practice upon them.
 Henna has truly blessed my life and I consciously apply Henna to others in hopes of passing that blessing on.
 If you are interested in having Henna done, just call or send an email so we can connect.
 Henna is best done in the comfort of your home but if you would be interested in meeting somewhere we can arrange anything.
 I look forward to pampering you.